Marilyn Churley: Federal politics

 Churley was a prominent supporter of Jack Layton in his bid to become leader of the federal New Democratic Party in 2002.
 This position put her at odds with party leader Howard Hampton, who supported Bill Blaikie.

 In May 2005, Churley announced that once a federal election was called she would resign her Toronto—Danforth seat at the provincial legislature and run for a seat in the House of Commons of Canada.
 Since Toronto-Danforth is Layton's seat in the federal parliament, Churley sought to represent the neighbouring riding of Beaches—East York.
 However, Churley could not overcome accusations of being a parachute candidate, despite living only a few miles away from the Beaches—East York riding, and was defeated in the January 23, 2006 election by incumbent Liberal Maria Minna in a hard fought contest.

 On February 9, 2007, at a fundraiser in Toronto, Churley clarified that she would be seeking the nomination in Beaches—East York for a potential federal election in 2007.
 Two months later, Churley was renominated as the NDP candidate in that riding.
 She was again defeated by Maria Minna in the 2008 election.

 Electoral record

 Later life

-Churley is a regular guest on The Michael Coren Show, a current events television program on CTS.
+Churley was a regular guest on The Michael Coren Show, a current events television program on CTS.
 She was appointed a justice of the peace on October 14, 2009.

-In 2015, she published her memoirs, entitled Shameless: The Fight for Adoption Disclosure and the Search for My Son which highlights the birth of her son and giving him up for adoption and her subsequent fight to become reunited with him.
+In 2015, she published her memoirs, entitled Shameless: The Fight for Adoption Disclosure and the Search for My Son which highlights the birth of her son, putting him up for adoption, and her subsequent fight to become reunited with him.